Building a rig with a standard PC case is the norm. It’s a regular practice done by everyone.

 And all of these traits enable you to have your personal touches on the build to a great extent.

 However, this PC case isn’t that good for holding any AIO cooling solutions.
 Also, compared to the previous version, it doesn’t offer many storage options.
 Apart from these things, a few of my friends told me that the PSU mounts baffled them.
 But I didn’t find any issue with mounting.
-Also, check out our tested quietest cpu cooler for your PC.

 Moreover, it’s one of the finest Inverted ATX cases that you find at a reasonable price.
 If you are a PC case modder, I am sure that you’ll like this model.
 Ignoring a few issues, in my opinion, it’s definitely worth a shot.